UPESCSA/UPESCSA-Website-Frontend/README.md

 # UPES CSA
 ### Cloud Security Alliance
-This is official website of CSA UPES.
+This is an official website of CSA UPES.
 Cloud Security Alliance is an organization dedicated to defining and raising awareness of best practices to help ensure a secure cloud computing environment.
 UPES-CSA is the first domain specific student chapter.
 Here, we build our own legacy rather than following someone else's, So, let's start a secure era with CSA!

 Founded in 2017 and specialties in Cloud and Security.

-TechStack: React, MongoDB, Anguler,MergeStack.
+TechStack: React, MongoDB, Angular,MergeStack.

 ## Getting Started